Please click on the image(s) to see a larger display. It is the route we followed. Outbound on the northern route, homebound on the southern route.

 Day 10: Wednesday, September 26, 2018, Québec City

-It was the least energetic day because of the rain, and I only accomplished walking 5 miles (8 kilometers).
-We retired early to catch up on reading ahead of a long driving day tomorrow as we head back into the USA and Lake Placid.
+It was the least energetic day because of the rain, and I only accomplished walking five miles (8 kilometers).
+We retired early to catch up on reading ahead of a long driving day tomorrow as we headed back into the USA and Lake Placid.

 Day 11: Thursday, September 27, 2018, Québec City to Lake Placid, New York